argoproj/argo-events/docs/gateway-guide.md

 6. [Examples](#examples)

 ## What is a gateway?
-A gateway component consumes events from event sources, transforms them into the [cloudevents specification](https://github.com/cloudevents/spec) compliant events and dispatches them to watchers(sensors and/or gateways).
+A gateway consumes events from event sources, transforms them into the [cloudevents specification](https://github.com/cloudevents/spec) compliant events and dispatches them to watchers(sensors and/or gateways).

 <br/>
 </br>